FlatLang/Flat/README.md

 __Optional arguments to the Compiler Include__

-  * `-csource` Output the compiled c source files during compilation.
+  * `-csource` Output the compiled C source files during compilation.
   * `-verbose` or `-v` Output debugging messages during compilation.
   * `-dir` Used to specify the directory in which to include in the compilation.
   * `-dry` Perform a dry-run of the compilation.
 Do not compile into an executable.
-  * `-gcc` Compile the c code with the GCC (GNU Compiler Collection) compiler.
+  * `-gcc` Compile the program with the GCC (GNU Compiler Collection) compiler.
-  * `-tcc` Compile the c code with the TCC (Tiny C Compiler) compiler.
+  * `-tcc` Compile the program with the TCC (Tiny C Compiler) compiler.
-  * `-keepc` Keep the c output files that were generated during the compilation process.
+  * `-keepc` Keep the C output files that were generated during the compilation process.
-  * `-cargs` Display the arguments that were passed to the c compiler.
+  * `-cargs` Display the arguments that were passed to the C compiler.
+  * `-nogc` Compile the program without garbage collection.
+(Not recommended)
+  * `-small` Generate the smallest possible executable output.
+  * `-single-thread` Compile the program with only a single thread.

-The default c compiler is TCC because it is more stable at the moment.
+The default C compiler for Windows is TCC because it is already packaged with the download.